 Catherine Hardwicke is best known as the director of Twilight, which launched the worldwide blockbuster franchise, The Twilight Saga.
-Her new film, Miss Bala, starring Gina Rodriguez, opens in the U.S. on February 1.
-She also directed Miss You Already, Red Riding Hood, Lords of Dogtown, and the critically acclaimed Thirteen, which won numerous international awards.
-Hardwicke has also ventured into television, directing episodes of This is Us, Hell on Wheels, Low Winter Sun and the pilots of Reckless and EyeWitness, as well as developing original series at multiple studios.
+She also directed Miss You Already, Red Riding Hood, Lords of Dogtown, Miss Bala, and the critically acclaimed Thirteen, which won numerous international awards.
+Hardwicke has also ventured into television, directing episodes of This is Us, Hell on Wheels, Low Winter Sun and the pilots of Reckless and EyeWitness, and her latest show, Don’t Look Deeper, a new series for Quibi, is forthcoming later this year.
 She started as an architect and then went on to production design over 20 films by directors such as Richard Linklater, David O. Russell and Cameron Crowe.
 (Photo by Nick Wall)

 Is this a good year for women?
 Amy Schumer answered this question recently on Saturday Night Live with a resounding “NO!”
 And she is right, if you look at the hard, cold facts: four percent of the 100 highest grossing films are directed by women.
 Seven or eight percent of all films released and 16 percent of all TV episodes are directed by women.
 The statistics for writers, producers, crew and actresses, and pay disparity are all shocking – yet women make up at least 50 percent of the population and have huge buying power.
 The film business has one of the worst gender report cards of all industries.